4250 words, short story, REPRINT

 And then suddenly my arms are around him, my face pressed to his bony chest, my eyes wet.
 His hands touch my shoulders, my back, the side of my face, and then I turn away from him and I run down the hill, flapping frantically, tearing at the air, clawing my way up, and up, and up, then circling around to look down at him, both of his hands pressed to his mouth as he looks back up at me, his arm suddenly flailing out in a wave, piercingly childlike in the wild joy of it, and I climb up, straight up, pulling myself higher and higher to make him smaller, to make him smaller, to make him disappear.

-Karl Bunker's short stories have appeared in Asimov's, Fantasy & Science Fiction, Analog, Interzone, Cosmos, The Year's Best Science Fiction, and elsewhere.
-In the past Bunker has been a software developer, jeweler, musical instrument maker, sculptor, and mechanical technician.
-He currently lives in a small town north of Boston, MA with his wife, sundry pets, and an assortment of wildlife.
+Karl Bunker's short stories have appeared in Asimov's, Fantasy & Science Fiction, Analog, Interzone, Cosmos, The Year's Best Science Fiction, The Best Science Fiction of the Year, and elsewhere.
+He lives in a small town north of Boston, MA with his wife, sundry pets, and an assortment of wildlife.